JimmyGaubert/CCT/readme.md

 1- Download this repo and place it where you want.

-2- Run the Install_NodeJS.bat file to install Node.js.
+2- Run the Crossout_Chat_Translator.bat file

-3- Once it is installed, run the Crossout_Chat_Translator.bat file

 4- Enjoy!